bbenkert/codemunchio/content/blog/Python /index.md

 - Classic Computer Science Problems in Python<br/>
 https://www.amazon.com/Classic-Computer-Science-Problems-Python/dp/B07WC5185D

-If you have any suggested books or other resources feel free to contact me. <a href='https://twitter.com/benjaminbenkert'>@benjaminbenkert</a>
+If you have any suggestions for books or other resources feel free to contact me. <a href='https://twitter.com/benjaminbenkert'>@benjaminbenkert</a>